 Take full advantage of cross-channel opportunities by building remarketing segments for people who visited your site from specific channels and campaigns.

-For instance, if you’re running LinkedIn Ads, you may want to target people who clicked an ad from a campaign targeted to C-Suite individuals.
+For instance, if you’re running LinkedIn Ads, you may want to target people who clicked an ad from a campaign targeted to C-suite individuals.

 4. Cart Abandoners

-Shopping cart abandoners went through the work of finding a product they wanted and adding to their cart without finalizing the checkout process.
+Shopping cart abandoners went through the work of finding a product they wanted and adding it to their cart without finalizing the checkout process.

-This can also be a time to reiterate selling points for your brand.
+It can also be a time to reiterate selling points for your brand.

 5. Previous Purchasers